 Some doctors have also chosen to put out false or incorrect statements about these changes to deflect attention from the real issue; transparency.

 The statements some are making about Australia becoming a ‘managed care’ system like the US, are simply incorrect.

 Will I still be able to choose where I get treated?

 Absolutely.
-Customers do and still will be able to choose to be treated wherever they want to.
+Bupa customers do and still will be able to choose to be treated wherever they want.

 This is, and will continue to be, a decision made between the doctor and the patient.

 There’s nothing in the changes we’re making that takes away that choice.
 What we’re trying to do is to give our customers more transparency and protect them from unknown out of pocket costs that they could be charged, and that’s what these changes are about.

 Do these changes mean Bupa can influence which hospital I can go to?